The Palo Alto Panorama management server provides centralized monitoring and management of multiple next-generation firewalls and appliance clusters.

 - Fetch Firewall Policies - Select this option to fetch firewall security and NAT policies.

-- Fetch Network Entities (Addresses, Ethernet Interfaces) - Select this option to fetch Addresses as an asset and to fetch Ethernet interfaces as a new device type.
+- Fetch Network Entities (Addresses, Interfaces) - Select this option to fetch Addresses as an asset and to fetch Ethernet interfaces as a new device type.

 - Set the firewall last seen to the “connected-at” date if it is within the last X days - Enter the amount of days necessary in order to set the firewall last seen to the “connected-at” date.